Skip to content

 Power Spectral Density (PSD)

-A PSD DataFrame represents the frequency-domain view of an EMG signal obtained via Fourier transform.
-EMGFlow computes PSDs using Welch’s method, similar to a Long-Term Average Spectrum (LTAS).
-Welch’s method averages the power spectrum over overlapping segments, typically applying a Hann (Hanning) window to reduce noise at signal boundaries (Elowsson & Friberg, 2017; LDS Group, 2003).
+A PSD DataFrame represents the frequency-domain view of an EMG signal obtained via Fourier analysis.
+EMGFlow computes PSDs using Welch’s method—overlapped, windowed averaging, typically with a Hann window—to produce stable spectral estimates that complement the time-series view (LDS Group, 2003).

 Sources